fry69/files-to-prompt-ts/README.md

 This is a TypeScript port of the original `files-to-prompt` tool written in Python by Simon Willison, which is available at [https://github.com/simonw/files-to-prompt](https://github.com/simonw/files-to-prompt).

-Additional features not found the original version:
+Additional features not currently found the original version:
 - reading and parsing file paths received via `stdin` (e.g. via pipe from `grep` or `ripgrep`)
 - redirect output to a file with `--output <file>` or `-o <file>`
+- convert Jupyter Notebook `*.ipynb` files on the fly to ascii or markdown with [nbconvert](https://nbconvert.readthedocs.io/en/latest/index.html)

 [^1]: The script needs a Typescript engine to run, of course.